jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 The street is rough, raw, unsympathetic, and real.
 The street doesn't cater to your emotions and it doesn't care about what's politically correct.
 There are no safe places on the street and [no one cares what you're going through](/no-one-gives-a-shit-about-you/), what you identify as, or even if you're a good person or not.

 The only thing that matters on the street is what you have, what you want, and how well you can defend it once you have it.
 Street smarts often conjure up this idea of a gritty hustler in an urban environment, navigating through dangerous situations and dealing with shady characters in shadier situations.

-While you need certainly them to survive that environment, there are places just like this that look civilized on the surface, but are fully of jackals waiting to take what you've earned.
+While you need certainly them to survive that environment, there are places just like this that look civilized on the surface but are full of jackals waiting to take what you've earned.

 ***\[Read about the environment where I developed and honed my street smarts [here](/the-projects/).\]***

 There are several places in the real world where you need to be aware of how people think, behave, and scheme to pass you up, put your down, or take what you've learned.&nbsp;

 You can't learn how to be street smart from a book.
-You can't learn it in a classroom, from a podcast, or even this blog post.
+You can't learn it in a classroom, from a podcast, or even from this blog post.
 I can only show you how to prime your mind to be more street smart so you can better navigate real life and better navigate the people and obstacles in it.

 ## 7 ways to be more street smart